Calculating Values for New Fields

 After the workspace is generated, double-click on the DrinkingFountains writer feature type to open the parameters.

 In the parameters, confirm that the Writer Mode is set to Insert.
 Now expand the Drop/Truncate section and change the Drop Existing Sheet/Named Range to Yes.
 This will drop the old existing sheet, then re-create it with any new schema changes we make.
-If this was a database writer, we would change the Table Handling Parameter to Drop and Create.
+If this were a database writer, we would change the Table Handling Parameter to Drop and Create.

 DropSheet.png